SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 The [`CommandLineArgumentAttribute.Position`][] property specifies the relative position of the arguments, not their actual position.
 Therefore, it's okay to skip numbers; only the order matters.
-The order of the properties themselves does not matter.
+The order of the properties themselves does not matter in this case.

 That means that this: